reinierdevalk/abtab/README.md

 If it is not, you must add it -- see [Adding an installation path to the system `PATH`](#adding-an-installation-path-to-the-system-PATH).

 **Verify that Java is now installed correctly by repeating Step 1 above.**

-## Adding an installation path to the system `PATH`
-To check whether an installation path is on the system `PATH`, run

-    $ echo $PATH

-If the installation path is not on the `PATH`, you can it them by adding it to the `.bash_profile` file. `.bash_profile` is usually located in your `HOME` directory (`~/`); you can check this by running

-    $ cd ~/
-    $ ls -a

-If the file does not appear in the items listed, you must create it.

-    $ touch ~/.bash_profile

-Then, add the missing installation path to `.bash_profile` by opening it with your editor of choice, and then adding the following line to it (replacing `<installation_path>` with your actual installation path).

-    export PATH="<installation_path>:$PATH"

-Finally, save `.bash_profile` and `source` it to apply the changes.
-Alternatively, you can simply close and reopen the CLI terminal.
-(Sometimes, both actions are needed.)

-    $ source ~/.bash_profile

-If the `source` command results in one or more errors similar to `-bash: $'\r': command not found`, `.bash_profile` contains Windows-style CRLF line endings (`\r\n`) that must be replaced by Unix-style LF line endings (`\n`).
-Retry after running

-    $ sed -i 's/\r//' ~/.bash_profile

-Check if the path has been added to the system `PATH`.

-    $ echo $PATH

-**Note for Windows users** On Windows, the installation paths that are on the system `PATH` must be in the Unix-style format that the CLI understands.
-Cygwin, for example, uses the prefix `/cygdrive/c/` to replace the `C:/` in the Windows path -- meaning that every `C:/...` path becomes `/cygdrive/c/...`.

-OLDOLDOLDOLD
-## Python and Java
-The current version of `abtab` requires Python 3.12.0 or higher and Java 11.0.1 or higher.
-To verify whether Python and Java are installed and meet the minimum required version, run

-    $ python --version

-and, for Java,

-    $ java -version

-If the software is installed correctly, you should see output similar to

-    Python x.y.z

-and, for Java (macOS),

-    openjdk version "x.y.z" ...

-or (Windows)

-    java version "x.y.z" ...

-If the output is a version that meets the minimum required version, you can proceed directly to [Installing `abtab`](#installing-abtab); if it is a version that does not meet the minimum required version, you must first go to [Installing or updating Python and Java](#installing-or-updating-python-and-java) and complete steps 1, 2, and 3 before proceeding to [Installing `abtab`](#installing-abtab).

-If the output is an error or something else than a version
-- The software is not installed.
-In this case, you must first go to [Installing or updating Python and Java](#installing-or-updating-python-and-java) and complete Steps 1, 2, and 3 before proceeding to [Installing `abtab`](#installing-abtab).
-- The software is installed but its installation path is not on the system `PATH`.
-In this case, you must first go to [Installing or updating Python and Java](#installing-or-updating-python-and-java) and complete Steps 2 and 3 (you can skip Step 1) before proceeding to [Installing `abtab`](#installing-abtab).

-### Note for macOS users
-On older versions of macOS, the default installed version of Python is Python2.
-If the `--version` command returns some version of Python2, you must use `python3` (and not `python`) in your commands.
-OLDOLDOLDOLD

-WWWWWWWWWWWWWWWWWWWWWWWWW

-# Installing or updating Python and Java

-## Step 1.
-Installing or updating
-Installing and updating Python and Java is done easiest and most efficiently using a command-line package manager, but it is also possible to download and install [Python](https://www.python.org/downloads/) and [Java](https://www.oracle.com/java/technologies/downloads/) manually.

-### macOS
-To install or update Python and Java, run

-    $ brew install python

-and, for Java,

-    $ brew install openjdk
-    $ brew link --force openjdk

-In case the `brew link` command returns a message that it was not successful, you can ignore this -- this case is dealt with in [macOS, using Homebrew](#macOS-using-homebrew).

-To update to or install a specific version rather than the latest, add `@x.y.z` -- e.g., `python@3.12.0` or `openjdk@11.0.1`.

-### Windows
-To install or update Python and Java, run the Cygwin `setup` tool.

-WWWWWWWWWWWWWWWWWWWWW

-## Step 2.
-Adding the installation paths to the system `PATH`
-To ensure that Python and Java are available in the CLI, you may need to add the Python and Java installation paths to the system `PATH`.
-Homebrew usually handles this automatically, but other package managers may not (the Cygwin `setup` tool, for example, does not); moreover, previously installed versions of the software may not yet have had their installation paths added to the `PATH`.

-### a.
-Locating the installation paths
-#### macOS, using Homebrew
-Homebrew installs Python and Java in `/usr/local/opt/`.
-You can confirm the installation paths with

-    $ brew --prefix python

-and, for Java,

-    $ brew --prefix openjdk

-Homebrew automatically adds a symlink to the Python executable in `/usr/local/bin/`; for Java, the `brew link` command (see [Step 1.
-Installing or updating](#step-1-installing-or-updating)) is required to achieve this.
-This makes `/usr/local/bin/` the installation path to be added to the system `PATH` (if it is not on it yet).

-In case the `brew link` command returns a message that it was not successful, no symlink has been created -- and this makes the output of `brew --prefix openjdk` the installation path to be added to the system `PATH`.

-#### macOS, other cases
-If Python and Java are installed through another package manager or manually, their installation paths can vary.
-Common Python installation paths are `/Library/Frameworks/Python.framework/Versions/<version>/bin/`, `/usr/local/bin/`, or `/usr/bin/`; common Java installation paths are `/Library/Java/JavaVirtualMachines/` or `/usr/local/opt/`.
-To locate the installation paths, run

-    $ which python

-and, for Java,

-    $ which java

-If this does not work, or the executables are not symlinked, you can check the typical installation paths as mentioned above manually, or you can use the `find` or `locate` commands.

-#### Windows, using Cygwin
-Cygwin installs Python and Java in its own installation directory, `C:/cygwin64/bin/` or `C:/cygwin/bin/`.
-You can confirm the installation paths with

-    $ which python

-and, for Java,

-    $ which java

-#### Windows, other cases
-If Python and Java are installed through another package manager or manually, their installation path can vary.
-Common Python installation paths are `C:/Python<version>/`, or `C:/Users/<Username>/AppData/Local/Programs/Python/Python<version>/`; a common Java installation path is `C:/Program Files/Java/jdk-<version>/bin/`.
-To locate the installation paths, run

-    $ which python

-and, for Java,

-    $ which java

-If this does not work, or the executables are not symlinked, you can check the typical installation paths as mentioned above, or you can use the `find` or `locate` commands.

-#### Note for Windows users
-Note that on Windows, the installation paths that are on the system `PATH` must be in the Unix-style format that the CLI understands.
-Cygwin, for example, uses the prefix `/cygdrive/c/` to replace the `C:/` in the Windows path -- meaning that every `C:/...` path becomes `/cygdrive/c/...`.

-### b.
-Adding the installation paths
-For example (macOS),

-    export PATH="/usr/local/bin:$PATH"

-or (Windows -- note the `/cygdrive/c/` prefix)

-    export PATH="/cygdrive/c/Users/<Username>/AppData/Local/Programs/Python/Python312:$PATH"

-and, for Java (macOS),

-    export PATH="/usr/local/bin:$PATH"

-or (Windows -- note the `/cygdrive/c/` prefix)

-    export PATH="/cygdrive/c/Program Files/Java/jdk-11.0.1/bin:$PATH"

-## Step 3.
-Verifying Python and Java installation
-To verify that Python and Java are now installed correctly, repeat the steps described in [Python and Java](#python-and-java).

-WWWWWWWWWWWWWWWWWWWWWW